carlosjhr64/thesis/FORMULATION.md

 > I was not sure I could do this until I read the KKT paper.
 > Then I was pretty sure I could do this.
 > I guess it could have been that the distribution I picked would not work.
-> I just knew Poisson distribution would work.
+> I just knew that the Poisson distribution would work.
 > What else could it be!?
 > But I had no idea how much algebra there would be.
 > Wow!